Craven A: Advertising

 Craven 'A' started using the slogan "For Your Throat's Sake" around 1939.
 It had a famous slogan, "Will Not Affect Your Throat".

 Many advertising posters were made to promote Craven 'A' cigarettes.

 Counterfeiting

 In May 2014, Carreras Limited warned that counterfeit Craven A cigarettes were being sold in Jamaica.
 The counterfeits were said to be non-compliant with Jamaican Public Health labelling regulations.

 Markets

-Craven 'A' were or still are sold in the following countries: Canada, United States, Jamaica, United Kingdom, Germany, France, Austria, Italy, Cyprus, Ivory Coast, South Africa, Palestine, Vietnam, Malaysia, China, Taiwan, Hong Kong and Australia.
+Craven 'A' were or still are sold in the following countries: Canada, United States, Jamaica, United Kingdom, Germany, Greece, France, Austria, Italy, Cyprus, Ivory Coast, South Africa, Palestine, Vietnam, Malaysia, China, Taiwan, Hong Kong and Australia.

 Sponsorship

 The company sponsored the 1981 Craven Mild Cup Rugby League tournament in New South Wales, Australia.
 Craven 'A' sponsored events in Canada such as the "Just for Laughs" Canadian Comedy Tour in March 1999.
 The company was also a long-time sponsor of Australian racing driver Allan Grice.